Frequently Asked Questions

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection for all users.
-Learn more about security features.
+Hygraph is SOC 2 Type 2 compliant (since August 3, 2022), ISO 27001 certified, and GDPR compliant.
+These certifications ensure high standards for data protection and information security.
+Learn more about security.

 Who can benefit from using Hygraph?